 To Innovations

 Continuing Whirlpool’s highly successful European efforts, the “Goddess” campaign was launched domestically in 2000.
 But this was a case of “one size does not fit all.”
-We learned the ads weren’t resonating with Whirlpool’s target consumer.
+We learned the Europe-produced ads weren’t resonating with Whirlpool’s target consumer in the States.
 This was an opportunity to reimagine the campaign for American audiences.
 The exhaustive research informed the campaign’s revisions but also fueled the brand’s eventual strategic makeover.
 We reworked the Whirlpool goddess to be less symbolic of nature’s elemental powers.
-The new goddess would play the role of muse, inspigring the brand’s approach to innovation and the campaign’s new name.
+The new goddess would play the role of muse, inspiring the brand’s approach to consumer-centric innovations.

 From Goddess To Innovations